AwokeKnowing/apptemplate/README.md

 Fundamentally, the flaw is that there is no modularity.
 Pieces cannot be tested on their own typically, because all the code/css has self-references and cannot run on it's own.
 The lack of modularity also means changes in one place have unpredictable effects in other places.
 The app will be easy to write at first, but it will become very hard to maintain and extend as it grows.

-## Why is Framework code usually 'nicer' than 'vannilla' projects?
+## Why is Framework code often 'nicer' than 'vanilla' projects?
 We can learn a lot from the various frameworks that have come out.
 But what are the real reasons it seems cleaner?
  - application folder stucture
  - modularity concepts (classes, dependency management, modules, plugins)
  - clear way to separate and combine html/js/data
  - 'framework extensions' that already do the hard part
  - pre-made ui components
+ - hidden complexity (taking written 'syntactic sugar' code and generating 'real' code)

 What's not apparent at first site is that the real reason is because Software Engineers who have to take on very large complex projects typically are very experienced, and know how to write clean, well-structured code.
 A framework represents talented Engineers figuring out an application structure that will support the maintainability and testability that they need for their large project.
 Further, since they have built something that other devs must use, typically they need to show a lot of examples and usecases to communicate the structure, and they need to solve a lot of classic problems (how to get data, do templates/components).
 And futher, they tend to be on teams of other highly talented engineers who take the structure and create a great app, hopefully open source, and so other people see this structure, and nice clean code, and they copy it.